qsnake/gpaw/doc/install/BGP/performance.rst

 there are 4 cores per node and 2 GB per node on BG/P.

 It is essential to think of the BG/P network as a 4-dimensional object with 3 spatial dimentions and a T-dimension.
-For optimum efficiency, we must simultaneously satisfy at least two distinct communications patterns due to different parts of the DFT calculation: a) H*Psi products
+For optimum scalability, we must simultaneously satisfy at least two distinct communications patterns due to different parts of the DFT calculation: a) H*Psi products
-b) parallel dense linear algebra, pdgemm for calculating inner produtors.
+b) parallel matrix multiplies.
 This can only be accomplished with a 4-dimensional (or higher) network.

 The domain decomposition can be specified on the